airdcpp-web/airdcpp-web.github.io/_docs/general/reporting-issues.md

 ### Client freeze/deadlock

-Note that you should first confirm whether the client has freezed and the issue isn't in the UI (try opening the UI in a new tab).
+Note that you should first confirm whether the client has frozen and the issue isn't in the UI (try opening the UI in a new tab).

 Install the ``gdb`` package before running the following commands.